DFHack/dfhack/docs/plugins/labormanager.rst

   weaponsmithing or armorsmithing -- so a mood pays out in a useful legendary skill.

+Workshop restrictions are honored as well: when a job is posted at a workshop that has a permitted-worker list, the engine ensures at least one listed worker is assigned the job's labor, and when the workshop restricts jobs by skill level it ensures at least one worker within the allowed range holds that labor.
+Units on any workshop's permitted list are treated as reserved for that shop's work -- they are preferentially assigned the labors its jobs require and deprioritized for the laborer pool and unrelated specialties.

 Labormanager also reads each citizen's unmet personal needs and biases assignments toward work that satisfies them: